rschwabco/aserto-demo/Tutorial.md

 ## Create an Aserto Policy

 The policy we'll create for this tutorial is very simple.
-It is going to allow access to the protected information only to one user.
+It is going to allow access to the protected information only to one user, based on their email.

 We start by creating a new policy in the Aserto console.
 Once you're logged in, on the Policies tab click the "Add Policy" button.